 Can NOT double count with the marketing major.

-Students CAN NOT double major between the business major (Adult Accelerated) and the management major.
+Students CAN NOT double major between the business major (Accelerated) and the management major.

 Academic Requirements for the Management Major

 All management majors must achieve a minimum grade of C- in all management courses required for the major (BN 204, BN 304, BN 384 and BN 380) and the three required electives.
 This applies to equivalent courses transferred from other institutions.

 In preparation for their entry into the business department, students will explore skills necessary for success in the business world.
 They will explore all the business majors offered here so students gain an overall understanding of careers and courses of different majors and minors.
 This course will define professionalism and employer expectations.
 They will write two business orientated communications: email and two-page research project using APA.
 They will write a resume for an internship and prepare an elevator speech.
 They will explore the skills of teamwork, goal setting, assertive communication, and time management necessary to establish success in college and in the business environment.
 There will be a brief overview of all business department majors and associated careers, presented by the major coordinator, as well as introduction to business clubs, organizations, and Mount Mercy University volunteer missions.